 From 2013-2015 Daniel worked as UK coordinator for Japanese theatre company Ship of the Ryukyu, coordinating four productions at the Edinburgh Fringe Festival.
 The Okinawan based company produces traditional dance and music shows and is an official project of the Okinawan Prefecture.
 He also worked as events manager for the Korean British Cultural Exchange in 2019, managing two large scale events in Kingston and New Maldon.
-Daniel also often works as a workshop facilitator in schools as well as an audition coach.

 "Glisten is a diamond in the rough as far as early years experiences go!"